Pancho Segura: Professional career

 Segura won the U. S. Pro Clay Court title at St. Augustine in March beating Riggs in the final.
 Segura won the U. S. Pro or International Professional Championships (billed title) at Cleveland on cement in June over Budge and Gonzales.
 Segura won the Canadian Pro in June at Quebec City on clay beating Budge in the final.
-Segura won the Roland Garros round-robin event in Paris in June.
-Segura won a four-man event at Stockholm in October beating Budge in the final.
+Segura won a three-day Roland Garros round-robin event in Paris in late June after victories against Budge, Gonzales and Kramer.
+Segura won a four-man event in Stockholm in October beating Riggs in the first match and Budge in the final.

 For the calendar year of 1952, Segura was ranked as the U.S. No. 1 professional player by the U.S. Professional Lawn Tennis Association for the third straight year, with Gonzales at no. 2.
 The PTPA ranked Segura as U.S. number one professional ahead of Gonzales in second place.